ray-project/ray/deploy/ray-operator/README.md

 ```

 ### Deploy controller in the configured Kubernetes cluster in ~/.kube/config
+* For this version controller will run in system namespace, which maybe can't be tolerated in production.
+* We will add more detailed RBAC file to control the namespace used in production, and the controller will run in that namespace to control the permission.
+* Also we will provide the more detailed guide for user to run in a controlled way.
 ```shell script
 cd config/manager
 kustomize build config/default | kubectl apply -f -